RamiroSclerandi/persistent-counter/README.md

 - **Cron Job (`pg_cron` Extension):**
   Supabase's `pg_cron` extension is used to schedule tasks within the database.
 Every minute, a cron job triggers the Edge Function by making an HTTP request via the `pg_net` extension.
 This job contains no business logic—it acts solely as a trigger—ensuring the reset logic is executed reliably and asynchronously in the background.

+- **Realtime update:**
+  The app uses Supabase Realtime to automatically synchronize the counter value across all open tabs.
+  When the counter is updated (either by user action, cron job, or edge function), the event is broadcast in real-time to all connected clients via the WebSocket channel provided by Supabase.
+  To achieve this:
+  - The **Realtime option** was enabled on the `counter` table from the Supabase console.
+  - A **Supabase client was used in the frontend**, it is created at `src/lib/supabaseClient.ts` using `@supabase/supabase-js`.
+The necessary environment variables (`NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`) must be configured in the local environment.
+  - **All subscription logic is handled in the frontend**, using this client.
+The React component subscribes to table events and updates the counter in real-time when changes are detected.

+  _This way, the counter is automatically reflected in all tabs without needing to reload the page._

+- **Security Considerations:**
+  - A policy Row Level Security (RLS) was configured on the table to only allow SELECT public queries:
+    ```sql
+    ALTER TABLE public.counter ENABLE ROW LEVEL SECURITY;
+    CREATE POLICY "Public read access" ON public.counter
+    FOR SELECT
+    USING (true);
+    ```

 ---

 This architecture is **efficient, scalable, and robust**: